 I truly enjoy seeing the world for what it is, which usually means getting off the beaten track and accepting reality isn’t always sunshine and roses.
-Modern history, mainstream news media and international politics have inspired me to visit places for myself to instead make my own judgement.
-I believe each and every country, no matter what, offers a unique experience worth exploring — it doesn’t need to have an Eiffel Tower.
+Contemporary history, mainstream news media, and international politics have inspired me to visit places for myself and instead make my own judgment.
+I believe every country, no matter what, offers unique history, culture, and experiences worth exploring — it doesn’t need to have an Eiffel Tower.

 Some people collect souvenirs, others send postcards, I like to ruin a great afternoon walk by playing golf wherever I visit, even if that country is North Korea.
-Otherwise, I’m a software developer (iOS), I enjoy Korean pop music more than I should, and I don’t mind a whisky.
+Otherwise, I’m a software developer (iOS), I enjoy Korean pop music more than I should, and I don’t mind a whiskey.
 Back home, I grew up alongside one of Australia’s oldest wombats.

 As for where I’m from, I’ve been incredibly fortunate: Hobart, Tasmania.
 Home to the Tasmanian Devil.
 This one.
 In reality, they look a tad different: Close enough?
 Cute huh?
 If you haven’t visited us here in Tassie, you better put it on your list.

 I travel solo.

 At risk of sounding like a motivational, I’ve found solo travel exhilarating, an education in myself and an encounter with my limitations.
 Challenging, certainly, but deeply rewarding.
 I’ve never been quite sure what’s around the next corner, but I’ve always been excited to explore and find out.
 There’s just something about not being tied to the responsibility of another that opens up travel doors otherwise closed.
 When I was 23 I left Australia for the first time.
 It was solo and I was nervous.
 But that one-way ticket to Bangkok, Thailand was the best thing I ever did and I’ve never looked back.
 The people, the experiences, the education and the passions I’ve acquired are like nothing else.
 I’m hooked and always will be.

 Sometimes it’s gone wrong.